streetturtle/streetturtle.github.io/_posts/2015-01-30-some-useful-regex-tips.markdown

 ## Lookahead assertions

-Sometimes it is needed to match something which is followed by something else.
+Sometimes it's needed to match something which is followed by something else.
 But not include this following something else in the match.
 For such cases **lookahead** assertion is what you need.
 There are two types of lookahead assertion:

- * positive `(?=regex)` - matches only if it followed by regex
+ * positive `(?=regex)` - matches only if it is followed by regex
- * negative `(?!regex)` - matches if it followed NOT by regex
+ * negative `(?!regex)` - matches if it is followed NOT by regex

 Let's have a look on a simple example.